University of Delaware: Alcohol use

 A campus website claims that a 1993 study by the Harvard School of Public Health found that high-risk drinking at UD exceeded the national norm.
-On this survey, a majority of students reported binge drinking more than once in a two-week interval.
+On this survey, a majority of students reported binge drinking more than once in two weeks.
 The average consumption for students was nine drinks per week, while 29% reported that they drink on 10 or more occasions per month.
 UD students were found to be more aware of policies, prevention programs, and enforcement risks than the national average.

 In 2005, on the Newark campus of the university 1140 students were picked up by the campus police for alcohol-related violations.
 Of these, 120 led to arrests.
 These figures are up from previous years, 1062 in 2004 and 1026 in 2003.
 This represents approximately 6% of the student population.
 At least one student organization has undertaken the goal of "providing fun activities for those who chose not to drink" and to "promote the idea that one doesn't need alcohol to have a good time."